ant-shen/PCG-SPA/README.md

 # PCG-SPA
 Single Page Application allowing users to sign up.
 Authenticated users can perform CRUD Operations on Owners and Land Holdings.
-Does not use Dockerfile.
+This version does not use Dockerfile.

 ## Prerequisites
 - [Node.js](https://nodejs.org/)